 For the next four months, she provided replacement aircraft and pilots to the fleet carriers in the Fast Carrier Task Force.
 She also offered a limited amount of stores, replacement parts, and aviation gasoline.
 The escort carrier provided aviation logistics support for Task Force (TF) 58/38 throughout the Iwo Jima invasion, during carrier raids on Japan's inner defenses and the home islands, and for the first six weeks of the Okinawa campaign.
-During that time she operated from bases at Eniwetok, Ulithi, and Guam.
+During that time she operated from bases at Eniwetok in the Marshalls, Ulithi in the Carolines, and Guam.
 The latter island, however, proved to be her most frequent port of call.
 She would leave the logistics group, put into Guam for a 24-hour period to take on aircraft, pilots, air crewmen, parts, aviation gasoline, fuel oil, and stores, and then return to the logistics group.

 That duty lasted until mid-June.
 At that time, the escort carrier delivered planes to bases on Leyte and Samar in the Philippines and then returned to Guam.
 From Guam, she headed via Pearl Harbor to San Diego where she underwent an availability until early August.
 On 9 August, Bougainville stood out of San Diego and headed for the western Pacific.
 After stops at Pearl Harbor and Guam, the warship anchored off Roi Island at Kwajalein Atoll on 2 September, the day Japan formally surrendered in Tokyo Bay.
 She loaded defective aircraft and headed back to Pearl Harbor where she arrived during the second week in September.
 The escort carrier loaded aircraft and vehicles and embarked passengers before departing Oahu on 12 September.
 She stopped in Apra Harbor, Guam, for two days to disembark passengers, embark others, and load additional aircraft before continuing her voyage.
 The warship arrived in Buckner Bay, Okinawa, on 27 September but stood out to sea the next day to evade a typhoon.

 By the end of January, Bougainville was at Tacoma, Wash., preparing for inactivation.
 She was placed in commission, in reserve, at Tacoma on 29 July 1946.
 The escort carrier was placed out of commission, in reserve, on 30 November 1946.
-While berthed with the Tacoma Group, Pacific Reserve Fleet, she was reclassified a utility aircraft carrier CVU-100 on 16 June 1955.
+While berthed with the Tacoma Group, Pacific Reserve Fleet, she was reclassified a utility aircraft carrier (CVU-100) on 16 June 1955.
 The ship was transferred to the San Diego Group, Pacific Reserve Fleet, on 30 April 1958.
-On 7 May 1959, Bougainville was redesignated a cargo ship and aircraft ferry AKV-35.
-Finally, her name was struck from the Navy list on 1 April 1960, and she was sold to the Cole Export Corp. on 9 September 1960.
+On 7 May 1959, Bougainville was reclassified a cargo ship and aircraft ferry (AKV-35).
+Finally, her name was stricken from the Navy List on 1 April 1960, and she was sold to the Cole Export Corp. on 9 September 1960.
 Delivered to that company's representative on 7 November, the former warship was ultimately scrapped in Japan.

 Bougainville earned two battle stars for World War II service.